MicrosoftDocs/microsoft-365-community/Community/highlighted-content-web-part.md

-### Pro <abbr title="Highlighted Content Web Part">HCWP</abbr> Tips
+### Pro HCWP Tips
 - The built-in Managed Property _&quot;Path:&quot;_ has real power.
 It lets you specify scope all the way from a single list item to an entire tenant.
 No configuration required.
-With some wildcards and a little time, could can build some real specific <abbr  title="Keyword Query Language">KQL</abbr> to bring back content you want.
+With some wildcards and a little time, could can build some real specific KQL to bring back content you want.
 - If you _can_ configure your Managed and Crawled Properties in the SharePoint admin center, you should.
-- Once you get proficient at <abbr  title="Highlighted Content Web Part">HCWP</abbr>s, you might rely exclusively on Custom Queries with <abbr  title="Keyword Query Language">KQL</abbr> for filtering.
+- Once you get proficient at HCWPs, you might rely exclusively on Custom Queries with KQL for filtering.
 But if you _can_ use the built-in filters under _Filter and Sort_, maybe you should?
 The next person coming along to update your web part might not have read this article and built-in filters are a little easier to read if you're new.
 - The built-in filtering guidance in Microsoft's documentation is worth remembering: "When you use multiple filters, your results will be based on OR operations for filters of the same type, and AND operations for filters of different types."_
 - The _Trending_ sort and filter pulls from OneDrive, too.
 That may/may not be what you want.
-- If you want to enable Audience Targeting in your <abbr  title="Highlighted Content Web Part">HCWP</abbr>, you need to also enable it in the list/library first.
+- If you want to enable Audience Targeting in your HCWP, you need to also enable it in the list/library first.